-He spent time as a Surgical Fellow at the Sydney Cochlear Implant Centre, after becoming a Fellow of the Royal College of Surgeons (FRCS ORL-HNS), and completing his higher surgical training at the John Radcliffe Hospital in Oxford.
-Professor Hartley is Associate Professor of Otolaryngology at Nottingham University (http://www.nottingham.ac.uk/scs/people/Douglas.Hartley), an ENT consultant surgeon at Nottingham University Hospital's NHS Trust - Queen's Medical Centre and the Nottingham cochlear implant programme (http://www.nuh.nhs.uk/ncip/).
+He spent time as a Surgical Fellow at the Sydney Cochlear Implant Centre, after becoming a Fellow of the Royal College of Surgeons (FRCS ORL-HNS) in 2009 and completing his higher surgical training at the John Radcliffe Hospital in Oxford.
+Part of his training included working under world renowned Otologists, Rhinologists and sinus surgeons as well as Head and Neck cancer Surgeons.

-He serves on the translational grant review committee for action on hearing loss and reviews papers for several international journals.
-His research team at the University of Nottingham works in association with the MRC Institute for Hearing Research (http://www.ihr.mrc.ac.uk/) and the National Biomedical Research Centre (http://hearing.nihr.ac.uk/).
+Professor Hartley serves on the translational grant review committee for the Royal National Institute for the Deaf and reviews papers for several international journals.
+His research team at the University of Nottingham works in association with the MRC Institute for Hearing Research and the National Biomedical Research Centre.